mukherjeesrabana/Transaction_Management_DRF_App/README.md

 - Add Transactions:- Users can add new transactions by providing details such as date, amount, category, subcategory, and description.
 - User Behavior:- Users fill out a form to add a new transaction.
 Upon submission, the transaction is added to their list of transactions.

-- Bulk Upload Transactions:- Users can upload a .xls file containing transaction details to add multiple transactions at once.
-Refer to the excel file structure from transactions.xlsx file in bulkuploads folder.
+- Bulk Upload Transactions:- Users can upload a .xlsx file containing transaction details to add multiple transactions at once.
+Refer to the excel file structure from **transactions.xlsx** file that resides inside the **bulkuploads** folder.
 - User Behavior:- Users can navigate to the bulk upload page and upload a .xls file with transaction details.
 The system processes the file and adds the transactions to the database.
 Users receive feedback on the success or failure of the upload.

 - View Transactions:- Users can view a list of their transactions.